omwankhede8/TvProgramScraper/README.md

 }
 ```

-Console output is a human-readable table showing Channel, Start, End and Title.
+Console output is a table showing Channel, Start, End and Title.

 ---